Known for its international reach, the NBA has turned its attention toward Africa to find its latest influx of talent.

 Investors in NBA Africa include former NBA players Dikembe Mutombo, Grant Hill, and Luol Deng, and Helios Fairfax Partners, an investment holding company that works with African businesses.

 The NBA’s growing international presence and investments have directly correlated to its on-court product.
 Since 2018, no former NCAA player has won the league’s MVP award.

 The 2022 NBA Draft tips off at 7:30 p.m.
 ET on Thursday.

-NFL Takes Note
+NFL Takes Note of NBA Africa Work

 The NFL has also turned its attention to Africa for the first time.
 Earlier this month, the league announced it will host events in Ghana including a talent identification camp, fan event, and flag football clinic.
 The event began June 21.